groonga/groonga/doc/source/reference/commands/table_remove.rst

 Usage
 -----

-You just specify table name that you want to remove. ``table_remove`` removes the specified table and its columns.
-If the table and its columns are indexed, all index columns for the table and its columns are also removed.
+This command requires a name of a table you want to remove.
+The specified table and its all columns will be removed.
+All index columns for the table and its columns are also removed, if they are indexed.

 This section describes about the followings: